Jitu Weusi: New York City Teachers Strike of 1968

 In 1968 Weusi played a significant role along with other young educators such as; Randy Tobias, Al Vann, Oliver Patterson, Leroy Lewis, Joan Eastman, and Ola Cherry for community control of public schools during the teachers strike in the fall of 1968.
 The strike pitted the United Federation of Teachers against community control of school advocates coming after the new community-controlled school board dismissed white teachers.
-The United Federation of Teachers lead by Albert Shanker wanted and demanded that the teachers' be reinstated.
+The United Federation of Teachers led by Albert Shanker wanted and demanded that the teachers' be reinstated.
 It was a conflict between local rights and self-determination and the rights of teachers' universal rights as workers.

 It was one of the largest teachers' strikes in American history.
 In 1967 four out of 865 principals were Black, and 12 out of 1,500 were assistant principals in New York City schools.
 More than 95 percent of the students in the public schools in the Ocean-Hill-Brownsville area of Brooklyn were Black and Latino and teachers were two-thirds white.
 During the 1968 strike over 500 New York City teachers went on strike.
 The strike lasted for 37 days, over a million students were affected by the strike.
 The strike came after controversy to integrate the public school system and community control with the school district called Ocean Hill, Brooklyn, Brownsville, Brooklyn.

 Prior to the teachers' strike was the Brown v.
 Board decision calling for the integration of the public school systems through busing.
 In New York City the effort to integration the public schools met with resistance and gridlock.
 In Harlem and in Ocean Hill-Brownsville an alternative to integration and rezoning was the demand for local community boards and parent control of schools.